pretorben/sweet-libs/readme.md

 That said, we left the groupings open-ended to provide an opportunity for those who really want some dedicated time to research a topic to do so at their leisure.
 But for the rest of you, grouping will provide a definite long-term advantage.

-## Presentations

-Each group will have 10 minutes to present what they learned and demo their application.

-Some questions you could answer as part of your presentation are:

-- Why does this technology exist / what problem does it solve?
-- Who built it / who maintains it?
-- How does this technology compare to anything we have learned in class so far?
-- Where did you go to learn this technology / what are some good resources out there?
-- What kind of apps are best suited for this technology?
-- What application did you build?
-- What do you most like about this technology / what do most not like about it?
+**The only limitation to grouping is that a team can have a maximum of three people.**

-## Timeline
+## Deliverables

-**NO LATER THAN 11:00am: EACH TEAM** must indicate what technology they have chosen on the whiteboard in CR5.

-**NO LATER THAN 3:00pm: EACH TEAM** must submit a Git issue to the `sweet-libs` repository containing a link to their / their group's main repository.
-The issue must also include...
+**NO LATER THAN 11:00AM:** Each team must submit a Git issue to the `sweet-libs` repository indicating...
+- What technology you are learning
+- Who is on the team

+**NO LATER THAN 5:00PM:** The issue must be updated to include...
+- A link to the your main repository
-- Your comfort score (out of 5).
+- A comfort score (out of 5)
-- Any particular sections of your code that you would like the instructors to review, and specific questions to guide our feedback.
+- A reference to any particular sections of your code that you would like the instructors to review, and specific questions to guide instructor feedback

-**3:30pm: ALL STUDENTS** will re-convene in their classroom for presentations.